foo-dogsquared/freebies-hunt-api/src/list.md

 - [Choose A License](https://choosealicense.com/) | A site created by the team behind [GitHub](https://github.com/) that tackles about the topic of choosing licenses for your open source projects.
 - [Code of Covenant](https://www.contributor-covenant.org/) | This is where the code of conduct often based from.
 - [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) | Contains specification notes for keeping a changelog file and its conventions of writing one.
+- [Internation Organization for Standardization (ISO)](https://www.iso.org/standards.html) | An organization mostly known for publishing international and global standards on various fields such as computer science, mathematics, healthcare, and music.
 - [Semantic Versioning](https://semver.org/) | Contains the specification on how to number your software versions.

 ## Miscellaneous